Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 - Experiment with different cheeses, such as gruyere or gouda.
 I especially enjoy the flavor of gruyere.

-- Microwave the mixture for 45 seconds.
+Microwave the mixture for 45 seconds.
 The eggs won't be fully cooked at this point.
-Gently stir them, then mix in the cheese.
-(Photo 5).
+Gently stir them, then mix in the cheese if you're using it.

-- Microwave the eggs for 45 more seconds.
+Microwave the eggs for 45 more seconds.
 That's it!
 Breakfast is ready.
-(Photo 6).

 Expert Tips

-- Scrambled eggs can be bland, so don't skimp on the salt.
-A full ¼ teaspoon of coarse kosher salt is perfect.
-But if you're using fine salt, you should use just a (generous) pinch or the eggs could turn out too salty.
+Scrambled eggs can be bland, so don't skimp on the salt.
+A full ¼ teaspoon of Diamond Crystal Kosher Salt is perfect.
+But if you're using any other salt, you should use just a (generous) pinch to prevent the eggs from being too salty.
+Here's how Diamond Crystal differs from other salts.

 Recipe FAQs